 Filing a Wrongful Death Action in a Nursing Home Abandonment Case

-If your loved one passed away while living in a nursing home and you believe nursing home abandonment or neglect played a role, your attorney can evaluate your eligibility to pursue damages for your own expenses and losses by filing a wrongful death action.
+If your loved one passed away while living in a nursing home and you believe nursing home abandonment or neglect played a role, your attorney can evaluate your eligibility to pursue damages.
+You may be able to pursue damages for your expenses and losses by filing a wrongful death claim.
 Call 1-800-516-4783 today to discuss this possibility with a nursing home abuse lawyer.

 Talk to a Nursing Home Abuse and Neglect Lawyer

 A nursing home abuse and neglect lawyer will protect your loved one’s rights, seek justice for their suffering, and aggressively pursue compensation in their abandonment case.
 This may be possible through an out-of-court settlement or litigation in civil court.
 Take the first step toward helping your loved one regain the dignity they deserve today.